CaptWake/MalFamilyDetector/README.md

 1. Use the asm2vec-pytorch module to build and train the NN
 2. Extract the features with the script `extract_vectors.py`
 3. Use the frequency_clusters module to classify the binaries

+## Extras
+In case of supervised learning you could use the avclass package that helps you assign labels based on VT reports